UCLALibrary/research-tips/_posts/2010-01-03-find-the-guides.markdown

 ### Give it a try:

-Visit <a href="http://guides.library.ucla.edu" target="_blank">http://guides.library.ucla.edu</a> to find one or more research guides related to your topic or course.
-Then, visit the "articles" tab on the guides and choose the databases you would like to use to explore your topic.
+<p class="flow-text">Visit <a href="http://guides.library.ucla.edu" target="_blank">http://guides.library.ucla.edu</a> to find one or more research guides related to your topic or course.
+Then, visit the "articles" tab on the guides and choose the databases you would like to use to explore your topic.</p>

 ### Tips: